 Terry Tempest Williams has long been a beloved scribe for the timeless beauty of the world we live in, and the tribulations of the humans who too often fail to value it.
-In this deeply moving interview she speaks out for some of most disavowed individuals on the planet-prairie dogs threatened with extinction and Rwandan refugees.
+In this deeply moving interview, she speaks out for some of most disavowed individuals on the planet: prairie dogs, who are threatened with extinction and Rwandan refugees.
 What could the two possibly have in common?
 She explains, “The plight of the prairie dog, the extermination of a species, and the extermination of a people are predicated on the same impulse: prejudice, cruelty, ignorance and arrogance, circling around issues of power and justice.
 Until we can begin to see the world whole, even holy, we are destined to this fractured, fragmented, disconnected world that literally creates the seabed of war.”
-Ms. Tempest Williams deftly draws meaning out of the darkest moments of fear and devastation with inspiring stories of rodents who pray at sunrise and sunset, and a mother who, after losing her child to the ravages of war, creates a mosaic sunflower out of the rubble.
+Ms. Tempest Williams deftly draws meaning out of the darkest moments of fear and devastation with inspiring stories of rodents who pray at sunrise and sunset and a mother who, after losing her child to the ravages of war, creates a mosaic sunflower out of the rubble. (hosted by Michael Toms)

 - Refuge: An Unnatural History of Family and Place (Pantheon 1991)

 - Red: Passion and Patience in the Desert (Vintage Books 2002)